-Existing law prohibits sexual conduct between an employee or volunteer of a public school or private school and certain pupils, the luring of a child, [and] the use of corporal punishment in a public school H and the use of corporal punishment on a pupil with a disability in a private school.
-(NRS 201.540, 201.560, 392.4633 H), 394.354, 394.366) Section 44 of this bill imposes an additional duty on an employee or volunteer at a public or private school to make a report within 24 hours if, in that capacity, he or she knows or has reasonable cause to believe that a child has been subjected to abuse or neglect, feaused by a vible for the welfare of the child, certain sexual conduct, luring or prohibited corporal punishment H by another employee of or volunteer for a public school or private school.
+Existing law prohibits sexual conduct between an employee or volunteer of a public school and certain pupils, the luring of a child and the use of corporal punishment in a public school.
+(NRS 201.540, 201.560, 392.4633) Section 44 of this bill imposes an additional duty on an employee or volunteer at a public or private school to make a report within 24 hours if, in that capacity, he or she knows or has reasonable cause to believe that a child has been subjected to abuse or neglect caused by a person other than a person responsible for the welfare of the child, certain sexual conduct, luring or prohibited corporal punishment.
 Section 44 requires: (1) a report concerning abuse or neglect, sexual conduct or luring to be made to an agency which provides child welfare services and a law enforcement agency; and (2) a report concerning prohibited corporal punishment to be made to a child welfare agency.
-Section 44 requires a child welfare agency to finvestigate assess all allegations contained in any such report it receives [+] and, if the agency deems appropriate, assign the matter for investigation.
-Section 44 also requires a school police officer who receives a report of an offense punishable as a category A felony to notify the local law enforcement agency having jurisdiction over the school.
-If a law enforcement agency other than a school police officer receives a report of [such] an offense punishable as a felony that : (1) allegedly occurred at a public school, at an activity sponsored by such a school or on a school bus while the school bus was being used by such a school for an official school-related purpose; and (2) involved a school employee or volunteer, the law enforcement agency must notify a school police officer if such an officer is employed in the school district.
+Section 44 requires a child welfare agency to investigate any such report it receives.
+Section 44 also requires a school police officer who receives a report of an offense punishable as a felony to notify the local law enforcement agency having jurisdiction over the school.
+If a law enforcement agency other than a school police officer receives a report of such an offense that allegedly occurred at a public school and involved a school employee or volunteer, the law enforcement agency must notify a school police officer if such an officer is employed in the school district.
 Section 45 of this bill prescribes the required contents of the report.
 Section 46 of this bill makes it a misdemeanor for an employee or volunteer at a school to fail to make a report when required.
 Sections 47 and 48 of this bill provide that certain privileges do not apply to a person required to make a report or to the report itself.
 Section 49 of this bill authorizes a designee of an agency investigating a report to take certain actions to investigate the report with the consent of the parent or guardian of the child.